Make yourself useful.

 The one who receives the Wisdom of God, by steeping themselves in The Word of God, should be able to produce, nurture and develop the attributes that honor God.
 The one whose life has been transformed by God’s Truth, will impact the lives of others in a positive way.
 Become useful and fruitful by striving for what is good.
 When we take in God’s Instructions, with an attitude of compliance, we begin to do what is acceptable to Him.
 He will bless those who learn to be like Him, by living out the concepts of His Word.

 The one who is enlightened by God’s Word and uses that knowledge to be abrasive towards others produces thorns and briers.
 Instead of doing good, by showing mercy, kindness, love, grace and pursuing peace, some use God’s Truth to hurt others.
 We should give what we have abundantly received from God—Love, Grace and Goodness.
 Knowing God is understanding Who He is, by what He has done for us.
-We have no authority to judge others, because we too will face God’s Judgement.
+We have no authority to judge others because we too will face God’s Judgement.
 God’s Word encourages us to live for His honor, without alienating those He also loves.
 When we fail to express His likeness to others, we fail to duly represent Him.
-We will be judged for how we portray God, by how we relate to others, while invoking His Truth to justify our words and actions.
+We are encouraged to bear herbs that benefit others, and not to bring forth thorns that harm others.
+It takes time to learn how to cultivate the right attitude with grace and love.
+We all need the Holy Spirit to help us become those who will receive blessings from God for doing His Will.

 4 I always thank my God for you because of His Grace given you in Christ Jesus.
 5 For in Him you have been enriched in every way—with all kinds of speech and with all knowledge— 6 God thus confirming our testimony about Christ among you.
 7 Therefore, you do not lack any spiritual gift as you eagerly wait for our Lord Jesus Christ to be revealed.
 8 He will also keep you firm to the end, so that you will be blameless on the day of our Lord Jesus Christ.
 9 God is Faithful, Who has called you into fellowship with His Son, Jesus Christ our Lord (1 Corinthians 1).